HemantPaul/SAP-projecf/README.md

    how long invoices are taking to get approved, and payment aging reports would help the management team make better decisions.

----

-IMPORTANT NOTE
+*
 All company names, vendor names, amounts and data used in this project are completely made up.
 Nothing here represents any real company.
-This project was made only for my college capstone submission as part of the SAP Integration Developer course at KIIT University, Bhubaneswar.
+This project was made only for my college project work.